Afghanistan Travel Guide

 - Explore the ancient Bactrian ruins in Old Balkh

 - See the colorful mosques, mausoleums, and fortresses in Herat

 - Visit the Mosque of the Cloak of the Prophet Mohammed in Kandahar, one of the holiest sites in all of Afghanistan

 Where Travel In Afghanistan

 Where you can visit in Afghanistan is highly dictated by the current security situation in the country.
-As of June 2021 the following areas were possible to visit:
+As of August 2021, the following areas seem to be possible to visit with some careful planning:

 - Band e Amir

 - Mazar e Sharif

 - Old Balkh